ir33k/prebble/README.md

 WoW!
 That's so great ^-^ I followed up with slightly bigger icon aligned with Discord emoji resolution specification.

+I used orange color for icons background.
+It's the closest orange from Pebble color pallet that match orange used in Rebble logo.
+But I think that main weatchface color should be red.
+Rebellion is often associated with red color.
+But I will decide about that later.

 [Hackathon #001]: https://rebble.io/hackathon-001/